ShipEngine/connect-website/reference/delivery-service.md

          It may also contain a list of paths to files that define the delivery confirmations available.
 Defining your delivery confirmations inside definition files allows you to reference those delivery confirmation definitions in multiple delivery service definition files.

+     - name: manifestType
+       type: string
+       required: true
+       description: |
+         Indicates whether the service supports digital or physical manifests.
+Valid values include the following:
+         *  `Physical` - This service will require physical documents even if the carrier default is digital transmission.
+         *  `Digital` - This service will *not* require physical documents even if the carrier default is for physical documents.

 ---